 AI Image Composition Too Cluttered

-Your image has technically everything you asked for — the cat, the coffee cup, the book, the laptop, the window, the houseplant, the morning light — but it reads as visual chaos.
+Your image technically has everything you asked for — the cat, the coffee cup, the book, the laptop, the window, the houseplant, the morning light — but it reads as visual chaos.
 The eye doesn’t know where to land.
 Every object is rendered at similar size, sharpness, and prominence, so the brain reads “noise” instead of “scene.”

 Common causes